 Dewormer for dogs and cats: Strongid-T is a general dewormer that treats hookworms and roundworms.
 Most puppies are born with internal parasites or worms derived from their mother, so puppies should be given three doses of this dewormer.
 It is also used to treat worms in adult dogs.

-Tapeworm Dewormer: Virbantal (dogs) and Drontal (Cats) is a dewormer that treats tapeworms.
+Dewormer for Tapeworm in dogs and cats: Virbantal (dogs) and Drontal (Cats) is a dewormer that treats tapeworms.
 Tapeworms are caused by the ingestion of fleas.

-Feline FVRCP Combination: This vaccine protects against common upper respiratory diseases such as Rhinotracheitis, Calici, Chlamydia, and Panleukopenia, that cats can catch even if they live indoors.
+FVRCP Combination for cats: This vaccine protects against common upper respiratory diseases such as Rhinotracheitis, Calici, Chlamydia, and Panleukopenia, that cats can catch even if they live indoors.
 It is recommended if your cat is ever boarded, hospitalized, etc. Many veterinarians, boarding and grooming facilities require this vaccination.

 Heartworm Preventative Medication for dogs: Heartworms are contracted through mosquito bites.
 The best way to reduce the risk of infection is to administer a safe heartworm preventive that kills immature worms before they cause damage.
 Treatment for heartworms is risky and expensive so it is important to use year-round preventative medication since heartworm disease is preventable.
 Puppies should begin on heartworm preventative by 7 months of age.
 Any dog older than 7 months should be tested prior to beginning heartworm preventative.
 Testing is required annually even if your dog has been on preventative.